microsoft/react-native-windows-samples/docs/native-modules-setup.md

 At this point, follow the steps below to add Windows support to the newly created library.

-## Adding Windows support to an existing library

-> **The plan is to automate this process as part of a CLI new library project template, see issues [3201](https://github.com/microsoft/react-native-windows/issues/3201) and [3203](https://github.com/microsoft/react-native-windows/issues/3203).
-However we are also documenting the manual process here for developers who are unable to use the CLI.**

 ### Updating your package.json

 You'll need to ensure you have version 0.63 of both `react-native` and `react-native-windows`.
 In the directory for your native module project, you can update the dependencies with the following: